Inside: Don’t Wait to Feel “Fearless” – Say YES to Life by Learning to Show Up Through Fear

 Choosing life when you don’t know how you’ll live and you feel alone and unheard.
 Choosing to love and who you are.
 Choosing not to quit.
 This is brave.
 Maybe you are brave.
 Read the full post here.

 An 8-module/ minimum 8-week course.
-Each module begins with two personal stories or short essays; these are meant to help you reflect about the topic at hand.
+Each module begins with two personal stories or short essays; these are meant to help you reflect on the topic at hand.
 Next, I provide ideas to help you put the lessons of the module into action – this includes the invitation to join a few purposeful challenges (a media fast, decluttering challenge, and naming a specific project or goal to show up to).
 Finally, you will find worksheets that you can print, and which will further support you in working through the content of each module.
-(Sign up to my email list to hear about the next live class)

 Build a Right-Sized Life Mini-Course – $40 USD